dannysmith/charlie-laptop/README.md

 git clone git@github.com:CharlieHR/charliehr-blog.git ~/dev/charliehr-blog
 ```

-Finally, ensure you've been added to the Charlie Heroku organization and login to heroku with:
+Finally, ensure you've been added to the Charlie Heroku organization, switch on 2FA and login to heroku with:

 ```shell
 heroku login